 So if what we is create is most definitely furniture, what is it that makes bespoke furniture so special?
 In the case of 1718, I believe there are five things:

-I grew up with a love of working with wood and a thirst to learn from others, including past masters such as Chippendale and Lutyens.
+I grew up with a love of working with wood and a thirst to learn from others, including past masters such as Thomas Chippendale and Sir Edwin Lutyens.
 For me, it’s so exciting to see that the skills I’ve developed over a 30-year plus period are now shared with my extraordinarily talented team.
 And nothing beats the expression on the faces of our clients when their bespoke furniture is unveiled.

 Every piece of wood we use is hand-picked.
 We explore the grain, feel the texture and analyse the colour.
 We even breathe in the wood’s natural aromas to ensure that the finished furniture will be everything it can be.
 And our craftsmen are experts in applying beautiful finishes such as marquetry, églomisé and lacquering, which you can learn more about here.